UPDATES: Scroll down to end of story.

 Away from the lake, down in a ravine, a small rectangular stone protrudes from a small meadow.
 This marks the lonely and solitary grave of early Norwegian immigrant, Johannes Iverson.
 On the stone is the simple but compelling inscription "Johannes Iverson, Killed by Indians, August 21, 1862."

-Johannes Iverson was 37 when he saw Crook Lake for the first time in the summer of 1858. he established his own personal beachhead along the shores of the lake in the form of a pre-emption claim.
+Johannes Iverson was 37 when he saw Crook Lake for the first time in the summer of 1858.
+He established his own personal beachhead along the shores of the lake in the form of a pre-emption claim.

 This farmer would have been well advised not to be where he was on August 21, 1862, but it was a clear, warm day and perfect weather for cutting hay on the farm.
 But unknown to him was that much of central Minnesota was in a state of upheaval of Sioux Indian War, which was leaving fire and death in its wake.